Farmers stay resilient in face of drought

 Disadvantages:

-• Traditionally tripod tanks were accessed from the top, which made safety when refilling an issue.
-Because a driver must have three points of contact when refilling a tank, standing on a ladder while holding a nozzle was no longer an option when workplace health and safety regulations were tightened.
+Traditionally, tripod tanks were accessed from the top which made safety when refilling an issue.
+As a driver must have three points of contact when refilling a tank, standing on a ladder while holding a nozzle was no longer an option when workplace health and safety regulations were tightened.

-• To solve this problem many farmers had their tanks converted to bottom loading, and at the same time installed gauges in the form of a piece of clear tubing running down the side of the tank which makes it easy to check fuel levels.
+To solve this problem, many farmers had their tanks converted to bottom loading.
+At the same time, farmers installed gauges in the form of a piece of clear tubing running down the side of the tank making it easy to check fuel levels.

-• Tripod stability: Above ground tanks are not ideal in areas prone to severe weather events like cyclones that could topple the tank or cause erosion leading to structural instability.
-Tripod stands need to be tied down securely in areas prone to high winds.
+On top of that, tripod stability can also be an issue.
+Above-ground tanks are not ideal in areas prone to severe weather events like cyclones.
+This is because they could topple the tank or cause erosion leading to structural instability.
+Therefore, tripod stands must to be tied down securely in areas prone to high winds.

 On-Ground tanks

-On-ground tanks aren’t limited by a support structure, so space and fuel use are the major limitations on size.
+On-ground tanks aren’t limited by a support structure so space and fuel use are the major limitations on their ultimate size.
 Environmental regulations say tanks over 4000 litres need to be protected by some form of bunding in case of leakage or rupture.
-On-ground tanks can be single wall or self-bunded.
+This means on-ground tanks can be single-wall or self-bunded.
 They generally take a cylindrical, rectangular or square form.

 collage of on ground farm fuel tanks